 The Anthropology Department follows the HSU guidelines for thesis formatting, as described on the Graduate Studies website under thesis format requirements and thesis examples/resources.
 Also see the Thesis Evaluation Rubric (download as a word .doc).

 Advisor & Thesis Committee:

 Students will be assigned an advisor based on their interests and faculty availability.
 The advisor may change after the Summer Institute based on student focus.
 The advisor will serve as the thesis chair.
 Students are generally expected to work with the same advisor (aka thesis chair) for the duration of the program, but students may switch to another advisor within the HSU Anthropology with the approval of the current advisor, proposed advisor, and graduate coordinator.

 The typical thesis committee will be comprised of the thesis chair (HSU Anthropology faculty), plus one additional HSU Anthropology faculty member.
 A student may include a third committee member with approval from the thesis chair.
-At least one committee member, in addition to the major advisor/chair, must be HSU faculty or adjunct faculty who hold a Ph.D. or other terminal (doctoral) degree.
+At least one committee member, in addition to the major advisor/chair, must be HSU faculty or adjunct faculty who holds a Ph.D. or other terminal (doctoral) degree.
 Committee members that are not HSU Anthropology faculty must hold a doctoral degree and an academic position, or have equivalent expertise and experience.

 A list of current HSU Anthropology faculty and their research/teaching specialties is available here.